cloverForbes/transportation-react/README.md

 type: String['circle' or 'default']

 ### Custom Marker
+CustomMarker, this is solely used to bind a Custom PopUp to Marker.
+<b>Not used to create custom markers</b>
 ##### Props
+format: Array
+info: Object
+open: Boolean
 ### Custom Circle Marker
+Custom Circle Marker Exact same as the Custom Marker Except it extends Circle Marker

 ##### Props
+center: Object
+color: String
+format: Array
+info: Object
+open: Boolean

 ### Popup Frame
 ##### Props